 The number will often be a fraction (such as 13.2), so round the number to the next nearest whole integer (which would be 13).
-To set up the MX4m delay entry for this case, you would enter 24 in the Hours column and 13 in the Delay column.
+To set up the SX4m delay entry for this case, you would enter 24 in the hours column and 13 in the delay column.

-Edit Delay Table
+Edited Delay Table

-The delay table is used to set the field delay value needed for any selected VCR so that the multiplexing rate of the MX4m matches the recording rate of the VCR.
-The custom delay table allows the MX4m multiplexing rate to be programmed to match a VCR not in the standard table.
+The delay table is used to set the field delay value needed for any selected VCR so that the multiplexing rate of the SX4m matches the recording rate of the VCR.
+The custom delay table allows the SX4m multiplexing rate to be programmed to match a VCR not in the standard table.
 For further information regarding delay table values, refer to the previous section Programming a Custom Delay Table.
-The default custom table is the same as STANDARD 12 HR STEPS.
+The default custom table is the same as STANDARD 12-HR STEPS.
 Note that when any delay table is modified, it becomes the new custom delay table.
 This allows you to set up and test other VCR formats without loosing a custom version.
 You can return to a previously customized table by making the selection here, as long as the custom table has not been re-edited.

-To edit the delay table and create a custom delay table, select the VCR Set Up menu (option 2) from the Main Menu.
+To edit the delay table and create a custom delay table, select the VCR Set Up menu (option 2) from the main menu.
 Then select Advanced VCR Options (option 4).
 Select Edit Delay Table (option 1) and the menu shown below will appear.

-Note that before you edit the delay table, you should select the Delay Formula you will be using.
-In addition, when using Formulas A, B, or C, you will only be allowed to enter the Hour portion of the delay table.
+Note: Before editing the delay table, you should select the Delay Formula you will be using.
+When using Formulas A, B, or C, you will only be allowed to enter the hour portion of the delay table.
 The delay will automatically be calculated based on your Hour entry.
 The Custom delay option allows the Hour and Delay values to be entered independently.